Larry King: Larry King Live

 Larry King Live began on CNN in June 1985.
-On the show, King hosted a broad range of guests, from figures such as UFO conspiracy theorists and alleged psychics, to prominent politicians and entertainment industry figures, often doing their first or only interview on breaking news stories on his show.
+King hosted a broad range of guests, from figures such as UFO conspiracy theorists and alleged psychics, to prominent politicians and entertainment industry figures, often giving their first or only interview on breaking news stories on his show.
 After broadcasting his CNN show from 9 to 10 p.m., King then traveled to the studios of the Mutual Broadcasting System to do his radio show, when both shows still aired.

 Two of his best-remembered interviews involved political figures.
 In 1992, billionaire Ross Perot announced his presidential bid on the show.
 In 1993, a debate between Al Gore and Perot became CNN's most-watched segment until 2015.

 Unlike many interviewers, King had a direct, non-confrontational approach.
 His reputation for asking easy, open-ended questions made him attractive to important figures who wanted to state their position while avoiding being challenged on contentious topics.
 King said that when interviewing authors, he did not read their books in advance, so that he would not know more than his audience.
 Throughout his career, King interviewed many of the leading figures of his time.
 According to CNN, King conducted more than 30,000 interviews in his career.

-King also wrote a regular newspaper column in USA Today for almost 20 years, from shortly after that first national newspaper's debut in Baltimore–Washington in 1982 until September 2001.
+An avid sports fan, King wrote a regular column for The Sporting News during the 1980s.
+King also wrote a regular column in USA Today for almost 20 years, from shortly after that first national newspaper's debut in Baltimore–Washington in 1982 until September 2001.
 The column consisted of short "plugs, superlatives and dropped names" but was dropped when the newspaper redesigned its "Life" section.
 The column was resurrected in blog form in November 2008 and on Twitter in April 2009.

-During his career, he did more than 60,000 interviews.
+During his career, King conducted more than 60,000 interviews.
 CNN's Larry King Live became "the longest-running television show hosted by the same person, on the same network and in the same time slot", and was recognized for it by the Guinness Book of World Records.
 He retired in 2010 after taping 6,000 episodes of the show.